-One of the lessons I’ve learned over the years is ‘knowing’ if a coach is a good fit.
-On-boarding coaches who I have a relationship with, and who have experienced D3 personally have repeatedly proven to be a good fit.
+One of the lessons I’ve learned over the years is knowing if a coach is a good fit.
+Onboarding coaches whom I have a relationship with, and who have experienced D3 personally, have repeatedly proven to be markers of a good fit.
 That is a basic starting point for me in how I consider bringing a coach onboard at D3.

 1. Email Response

 One of the easiest ways to recognize if a coach is going to fit is in how quickly they respond to my emails and phone calls.
 I don’t consider it a test, it’s simply customer service, and knowing how quickly a coach gets back to me will tell me all I need to know when wondering how fast they’ll get back to an athlete.